 Kaley: Spanish lesson instructor

-...tutor and in these roles I look for ways to make learning fun and rewarding.
+...a classroom teacher and a tutor and in these roles I look for ways to make learning fun and rewarding.
 I especially love teaching reading and writing and I have taught or tutored these subjects to students ranging from kindergarten through adults.
 I also have experience tutoring test prep subjects and focus both on the content material and test taking skills.
-My passion is psychology and I have been able to use my graduate training in human development to tailor...
+My passion is psychology and I have been able to use my graduate training...

 Education & Certification